Loki343/Kindmeal.my-Clone/README.md

 <h1>KindMeal.my - Clone </h1>

-KindMeal is Malaysia's pioneering meat-free lifestyle platform.
-We provide an effective platform to promote compassionate dining in a fun and effective way.
+KindMeal is Malaysia's pioneering meat-free lifestyle website where they provide an effective platform to promote compassionate dining in a fun and effective way.

 ## [Vercel Deployed Link](https://arrogant-beef-5673.vercel.app/)